 Chutney and Red Onion marmalade.
 Crucial for any kind of cheeseboard, sandwich or for an easy tart topping.
 Try rolling out some puff pastry and pricking it all over – cook for about 10 minutes in the oven , then smother with red onion marmalade, goats cheese and pop back in for another 5 minutes until the pastry is golden, and the cheese is melted.
 Sprinkle with fresh rocket leaves for a seriously simple supper

 Dijon mustard.
 Also vital to a good sandwich or for nibbling with a sausage.
 I love adding it to a little creme fraiche and adding lemon juice for an instant sauce to go with cold meats and salads.

 Huge block of parmesan.
-I avoid dairy, but cheese is my downfall.
+I try to limit the amount of dairy I have just because of what it does to my skin, but cheese is my downfall.
 A little of a good quality parmesan goes a long way and the flavour can’t be beaten.
 I love grated on top of bolognaise, or shaved with a rare roasted beef salad.
 Yesss.

 MORE Dijon mustard, grainy mustard.
 You can never have too many mustards.
 The basis of the dreamiest salad dressings.
 3 tbsp olive oil, 1 tbsp vinegar, a dessert spoon of mustard, a squeeze of honey and salt and pepper….boom.

 Preserved lemons, anchovies and capers.
 All crucial for adding a little pizazz to my dishes, natural saltiness and just another whack of flavour.